victords/super-bombinhas-editor/README.md

 "args..." button in this same panel).
-To find out which arguments are supported for each element, you can check the constructor of the corresponding class in the "items.rb", "elements.rb" or "enemies.rb" file from the game's source code (the name of the class shows up when you hover over the element).
+To find out which arguments are supported for each element, you can check the constructor of the corresponding class in the "items.rb", "elements.rb" or "enemies.rb" file from the game's source code (the name of the class shows up when you hover over the element); the "Board" element corresponds to the "BoardItem" class in the "items.rb" file.

-The elements and enemies that show up in the editor are defined by the images placed in the data/img/el folder.
+The elements and enemies that show up in the editor are defined by the images placed in the "data/img/el" folder.
+The file name must follow the pattern "&lt;code&gt;-&lt;name&gt;.png", where "code" is the key of the corresponding class in the ELEMENT_TYPES hash in the "section.rb" file of the game project.
 Enemies are separated from the others by having a "!" at the end of the file name (before the extension).

 ### Erasing